Sustainability activities in childcare—8 ideas to get you started

 Growing a small garden with children is proven to positively affect their physical, emotional and social development.
 Getting more sunshine and exercise as they move around improves their overall mood, health and immunity.

-You can also add arts and crafts into their gardening experience by letting them paint the pots, write the labels, name sections in the garden and more!
+You can also add arts and crafts to their gardening experience by letting them paint the pots, write the labels, name sections in the garden and more!
 The opportunities are endless.

-3. Use recycled materials for arts and crafts
+3. Recycling projects—use recycled materials for arts and crafts

 Art activities are a hit among children.
 It helps them express themselves, discover their creativity and use their imagination.
-Arts and crafts time is an ideal time to teach children about sustainability.
+Arts and crafts time is an ideal way to incorporate sustainability activities in childcare.
 You can start off by reusing old items as materials, such as paint brushes, old crayons, used coloured paper, scratch paper, old plastic bottles or cardboard.

 4. Donate pre-loved toys and clothes